 - On 26 Level of the Rice Lake mine, the Company is driving a 150 metre drift, to begin definition drilling of the 007 deposit, and a 300 metre access drift to allow mining of the 710 deposit.
 Mining in this region is targeted to begin in early 2014.

-- On 16 Level of the Rice lake mine, the Company is constructing a new A-Shaft ore handling system and 1,200 metres of tracked haulage drifts to access the Hinge district from 720 metres below surface.
+- On 16 Level of the Rice lake mine, the Company is constructing 1,200 metres of tracked haulage drifts to access the Hinge district from 720 metres below surface.
 Development work will continue in 2014 to access the 007 deposit.
 Mining is targeted to begin in early 2014 in the Hinge district, with operations commencing in the 007 deposit later in the year.

-- A-Shaft is being reconfigured with new ropes, guides, drum, and skips in anticipation of increased production from the 16 and 26 levels.
-Once complete, A-Shaft is expected to have up to 2,500 tpd capacity from 26 Level and 3,000 tpd capacity from 16 Level.
+- A-Shaft is being reconfigured with new ropes, guides, drum, and skips in anticipation of increased production from 26 Level.
+Once complete, A-Shaft is expected to have up to 2,500 tpd capacity from 26 Level.